zeroc-ice/ice/matlab/README.md

 The MATLAB extension depends on Ice for C++ components from the cpp subdirectory, and those are built if required.
-It is also possible to build the MATLAB extension using the Ice for C++ NuGet packages by setting the ICE_BIN_DIST msbuild property to cpp:
+It is also possible to build the MATLAB extension using Ice C++ NuGet packages by setting the ICE_BIN_DIST msbuild property to cpp:

 ```
 msbuild msbuild\ice.proj /p:ICE_BIN_DIST=cpp